Bees fascinate and inspire. Bee research fosters creative thought and practical solutions.

 Dr. Marla Spivak, MacArthur Fellow and Distinguished McKnight Professor in Entomology, conducts research on honey bees with excellent technical support of Mr. Gary Reuter and graduate students.

 Dr. Dan Cariveau, newly hired Assistant Professor, conducts research on the ecology and habitat needs of native bees.
-We are proud to have Dr. Cariveau join us in the Bee Lab in September 2015!
+We are proud to announce that Dr. Cariveau joined us September 2015!